Advertisement

 I eventually located the missing covers in a honeysuckle bush downwind of the boat, along with a gimmee cap I recognized and a bright blue Sunbrella motor cover I didn’t.
 Apparently, in the case of my seat covers, the elastic in the hems had out-lived its flex-abilities and allowed the breeze to get underneath the no-longer-snug-fitting poly covers and blow them up and off.
 In fact, the only covers that stayed put were those that had allowed rainwater to pool and freeze, providing enough ballast to weigh the covers down and keep them in place in the face of the blow.
 However, despite my method, I do realize that many pontoon boat owners will want a complete cover.
 In that case, check out the line of covers from Taylor Made.

-Taylor Made pontoon cover
+Taylor Made pontoon boat cover installed

 Pontoon-specific covers for trailering and/or storage, like this one from Taylor Made, are available from several vendors.
 Courtesy Taylor Made